metabase/metabase/docs/configuring-metabase/config-file.md

       details: ...
 ```

-Just to give you an idea, here's an incomplete list of settings you can set via the config file:
+Just to give you an idea for some settings, here's an incomplete list of settings you can set via the config file:

 ```
 application-colors